camrobert/SF-Companion/Pages/README.md

 * **Overview**: A 1-3 sentence summary of the page.
 * **Key Functions**: A bullet-point list of the primary actions a user will conduct on the page

-As a best practice, key topics (actions/features) should like to relevant Topics pages.
+As a best practice, key topics (actions/features) should link to relevant Topics pages.